hkayann/node-red-contrib-ble-sense/README.md

 # node-red-contrib-ble-sense
 Node-RED central module for Bluetooth Low Energy (BLE) devices.
-Speficially designed for microcontrollers such as [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) but should be working well with other central devices.
+Speficially designed to connect microcontrollers such as [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) but should be working well with other central devices.

-Example Arduino code is provided at following path `examples/bleSense/bleSense.ino`.
+Example peripheral codes are provided in **examples** folder.

-You MUST use same UUIDs that are given in the example Arduino script to convert received data.
+You **MUST USE SAME UUIDs** that are given in example scripts to convert received data.

 `hci0` is accepted as default adapter.
 Multiple adapter support will be added later.